-The duration of a co-ordination action will be determined by the time necessary to obtain its objectives.
-Typically it is expected to be 2-3 years.
-In duly justified cases, the duration may exceed 3 years.
+The duration of specific support action will be determined by the time necessary to obtain its objectives.
+Typically it will vary from some months to 2-3 years.
+Only in duly justified cases, the duration may exceed 3 years.

 1.4.
 Size of the consortium